waynemoir/waynemoir.com/_posts/2010-12-08-split-page-scrolling-without-frames.md

 ---
 title: Split Page Scrolling Without Frames
-author: wayne.moir
 layout: default
 categories:
-- Snippets
+- Web development
 tags:
 - CSS
 - HTML
 - JavaScript
 ---
-#
+# Split Page Scrolling Without Frames

 Recently I was asked to develop a solution to the problem of displaying two independently scrollable content areas side by side in the browser window.